Sailing racing rules simplified

 Let me start by listing the 4 most important rules in a specific order.
 If you remember nothing else, try to get this stored and locked away as it will get you 95% of the way towards finishing your race without seeing any red protest flags.

-The sailing race rules are defined in the 2017 – 2020 WORLD SAILING RACING RULES OF SAILING, a light read that comes highly recommended for mitigating any insomnia issues you may have.
+The sailing race rules are defined in the 2017 – 2020 WORLD SAILING RACING RULES OF SAILING, light read that comes highly recommended for mitigating any insomnia issues you may have.
 Supplementing this is the World Sailing Interpretations of the racing rules which are in essence “case law”, a precedence that must be followed in applying the racing rules.

 1. AVOIDING CONTACT (rule 14)

 A boat shall avoid contact with another boat if reasonably possible.
 However, a right-of-way boat or one entitled to room or mark-room need not act to avoid contact until it is clear that the other boat is not keeping clear or giving room or mark-room, and shall be exonerated if she breaks this rule and the contact does not cause damage or injury.